Tarasankar Bandyopadhyay: Biography

 In 1952, he was nominated to be a member of the legislative assembly.
 He was a member of the West Bengal Vidhan Parishad between 1952–60.
 In 1954, he took Diksha from his mother.
+In the same year he scripted and directed a film, Naa, based on his own story.
 In 1955, he was awarded the Rabindra Puraskar by the Government of West Bengal.
 In 1956, he received the Sahitya Akademi Award.
 In 1957 he visited Soviet Union to join the preparatory committee of the Afro-Asian Writers' Association and later went to Tashkent at an invitation from the Chinese Government as the leader of the Indian Writers delegation at the Afro-Asian Writers' Association.

 In 1959, he received the Jagattarini Gold Medal from the University of Calcutta, and presided over All India Writer's Conference in Madras.
 In 1960, he retired from the West Bengal Legislative Assembly but was nominated to the Parliament by the President of India.
 He was a member of Rajya Sabha between 1960–66.
 In 1962, he received Padma Shri; but the death of his son-in-law broke his heart and to keep himself diverted he took to painting and making wooden toys.
 In 1963, he received Sisirkumar Award.
 In 1966, he retired from the Parliament and presided over Nagpur Bengali Literature Conference.
 In 1966, he won the Jnanpith Award and in 1969, he received Padma Bhushan and was honoured with the title of Doctor of Literature by the University of Calcutta and the Jadavpur University.
 In 1969, he was given the fellowship of Sahitya Akademi, in 1970 became the president of Bangiya Sahitya Parishad/Vangiya Sahitya Parishad.
 In 1971, he gave the Nripendrachandra Memorial Lecture at Visva-Bharati University and D. L. Roy Memorial Lecture at the University of Calcutta.

 Bandyopadhyay died at his Calcutta residence early in the morning on 14 September 1971.
 His last rites were performed at the Nimtala Cremation Ground, North Calcutta.

-In 2021, Bandhopadhyay's ancestral home in Labhpur was converted into a museum in his memory by local residents as well as his family.
-It archives several personal artifacts, and photographs.